astro-datalab/datalab/README.md

 pip install --ignore-installed --no-cache-dir noaodatalab
 ```

-The flags `--ignore-installed` and `--no-cache-dir` should ensure that the lastest version is pulled freshly from the internet.
+The flags `--ignore-installed` and `--no-cache-dir` should ensure that the latest version is pulled freshly from the internet.

 ### Install from sources